rjminchuk/Programming-Notes/md/docker.md

 # TODO
 - fix intro. it sucks. too much context, not enough explanation of what we're going to actually do.
+- add link to .net core nuget package article with installation instructions for dotnet core. [/creating-a-dotnet-core-nuget-package](http://richminchuk.io/creating-a-dotnet-core-nuget-package)
+- add note about subing in your own IP and password.
+- replace “sql2017” with “sql1” in article commands